Leggett & Platt Governance

 The Human Resources and Compensation Committee will assist management and the Board of Directors in providing oversight relating to (i) the Company’s human resources policies and programs, (ii) CEO, executive officer and director compensation, (iii) Company equity and incentive compensation plans, (iv) executive succession planning, and (v) senior management leadership development.
 Such oversight will (i) support the Company’s business objectives, (ii) attract, retain and develop high quality leadership, and (iii) link compensation with business objectives and performance.
 “Compensation” includes base salary, bonus, long-term incentives, benefits, perquisites, and post-termination benefits.

-The Committee will be composed of at least three members of the Board of Directors, all of whom are (i) “independent” for the purpose of serving on the Committee as determined in accordance with New York Stock Exchange listing standards; (ii) “non-employee directors” as defined under Rule 16b-3 of the Securities Exchange Act of 1934 (the “Exchange Act”); and (iii) “outside directors” as defined by Internal Revenue Code Section 162(m).
+The Committee will be composed of at least three members of the Board of Directors, all of whom are (i) “independent” for the purpose of serving on the Committee as determined in accordance with New York Stock Exchange listing standards; and (ii) “non-employee directors” as defined under Rule 16b-3 of the Securities Exchange Act of 1934 (the “Exchange Act”).

 The Board will appoint Committee members annually.
 The Board may remove Committee members at any time, with or without cause, by a majority vote.
 The Board will fill any vacancy on the Committee.
 During a vacancy on the Committee, the remaining members will have full power to act as the Committee.

 The Board will appoint a Committee Chair annually.
 If the Chair is absent from a meeting, the Committee may, by majority vote of those members present, designate one of its members to serve as acting Chair for the meeting.

 The Committee may delegate duties and responsibilities to one or more members or officers of the Company as it deems appropriate, except that it may not delegate authority to non-members for any action involving individuals who are subject to Section 16 of the Exchange Act.